-Science says going on a mother-daughter holiday once a year improves your health
+Study says going on a mother-daughter holiday once a year is good for your health

 The relationship I have with my daughter does feel different than the one I have with my son.
 Not better or worse, just different.
 Some people who see us together call it our cosmic bond (or shared insanity).